-"Unbroken Paradise" has screened independently in theatres and/or venues in the U.S., Colombia, and France and will screen at the Global Impact Film Festival in Washington D.C., and will screen at this year’s Global Migration Film Festival.
+"Unbroken Paradise" has screened independently in theatres and/or venues in the U.S., Colombia, and France, at the Global Impact Film Festival in Washington D.C., and will screen at this year’s Global Migration Film Festival.
 In 2019 it will also screen at the Amnesty International Human Rights Film Festival (Festival Amnesty International Au Cinéma pour les Droits Humains)

 If you are a film festival or a humanitarian organization wishing to screen this film, please use to Contact Form to reach out to us.